U.S. House stays under Republican control

 If voters did not like the overall tenor of Congress for the past two years, they seemed to remain satisfied with their individual members.

-Election results were still coming in, but it appeared as if Boehner would preside over a House next year that is close to the 240 Republicans and 190 Democrats who now populate the chamber.
+Election results were still coming in, but it appeared as if Boehner would preside over a House next year that is close to the 240 Republicans and 190 Democrats who now populate the "lower chamber."
 Currently, there also are five vacancies.

-With the outcome of several races still unknown, Republicans were holding at least 226 seats to the Democrats' 173.

-But Republicans no longer will represent any northeastern U.S. congressional districts, the Capitol Hill newspaper Roll Call reported.
-Republicans did, however, beef up their presence in southern states, the newspaper said.

 FISCAL DEALMAKING AHEAD?